Thank you for sending your enquiry! One of our team members will contact you shortly.

 - Formal and informal review techniques.

-- Incorporating static testing into Agile workflows.
+- Integrating static testing into Agile workflows.

 Module 4: Test Techniques